Free shipping to the US on orders over $150

 Shred the cabbage into small pieces using a knife or mandolin.

-Tip: It is also recommended to add tonkatsu sauce to the bread and cabbage to give the sandwich more flavor.
+Tip: It is also recommended to add tonkatsu sauce to the bread and cabbage before assembling the sandwich to give it more flavor.

 4) Preparing the Shokupan

-Lightly toast each piece of shokupan in a toaster oven until they are golden brown.
-Melt the butter in the microwave and lightly butter each piece of bread.
+Lightly toast each piece of shokupan in a toaster oven until they turn golden brown.
+Melt the butter in the microwave and spread it onto the shokupan.

 Add as much shredded cabbage as you would like, and then top with the sauced tonkatsu.
 Then top the tonkatsu with another layer of shredded cabbage.
-Finally, add the second piece on top and then tightly cover the sandwich in plastic wrap and rest it in the refrigerator for 30 minutes.
+Finally, add the second piece of shokupan top and then tightly cover the katsu sando in plastic wrap and rest it in the refrigerator for 30 minutes.

 Take the sandwich out of the refrigerator and slice it in half.
 For tonkatsu sando, it is popular to slice it down the middle but you can also slice it vertically if you wish.
 Now all that's left to do is enjoy!